Paparazzi (2004 film)

 Paparazzi is a 2004 American action thriller film directed by Paul Abascal, produced by Mel Gibson, and starring Cole Hauser, Robin Tunney, Dennis Farina, Daniel Baldwin and Tom Sizemore.

 The film chronicles the life of popular Hollywood film star Bo Laramie in the aftermath of a car crash caused by four paparazzo tabloid photographers.
 Bo soon goes on a quest to get revenge on the gang for almost killing him and his family.

-Paparazzi was released on September 3, 2004 in the United States.
+Paparazzi was released on September 3, 2004, in the United States to a critical and commercial failure.

 Plot

 Rising Hollywood movie star Bo Laramie finally achieves major success with his latest film Adrenaline Force.
 After the film's premiere, a persistent group of unscrupulous photographers—Kevin Rosner, Leonard Clark, Wendell Stokes and their leader Rex Harper—harass Bo and his wife Abby, along with their 8-year-old son Zach.
 When Bo takes Zach to soccer practice, he eyes Rex taking photos of Zach and confronts him, leading Rex to provoke Bo into punching him, caught on camera by his fellow photographers.
 Bo is sued as a result and is placed into anger management.
 Meanwhile, Rex vows to destroy Bo and those close to him.

 As Bo, Abby and Zach return from an event, Rex and his crew drive up beside them, in four different vehicles, and blind them by taking pictures.
 Bo's car is hit by a pickup truck while Rex and his crew snap photos of the wreck they caused.
 While Bo is not seriously injured, Abby's spleen is removed and Zach is placed in a coma.

 Bo is told by LAPD detective Burton that the paparazzi each gave him the same story of finding the wreck after it happened, with no witnesses to dispute their claims.
 Some time later, Bo accidentally causes Kevin to wipe out on his motorcycle, careening onto a precipice.
 Bo tries to save him, but when Kevin gloats that they'll put his family through hell, Bo lets him fall to his death.

 Bo makes Leonard his next target, secretly placing a prop gun in the jacket left in Leonard's car, whilst Leonard invades Bo's movie set and is ejected by security.
 Following him, Bo calls 911, and describes Leonard's car, saying that the driver is waving a gun.
 Leonard is pulled over and, reaching into his jacket for his ID, instead pulls out the prop gun, causing the cops to shoot him dead.

 Convinced Bo will target them next, Rex and Wendell break into Bo's house to plant cameras inside.
 Abby runs into Wendell, who assaults her and threatens to kill Zach if she tells the police.
 Burton assigns Deputy Walker and Deputy Wilson to provide extra security, but Bo sneaks out past the two deputies and into Wendell's house, discovering the feed from the cameras.